MohamedRadwan-DevOps/devops-step-by-step/source/mentoring-service/source/agenda.md

 ## Group Therapy

-The meeting will be divided into two parts:
+The meeting is divided into two parts:

 ### Part 1: Discuss Submitted Work Challenges